corda/corda/gradle-plugins/api-scanner/README.md

 All of the `ScanApi` tasks write their output files to their own `$buildDir/api` directory, where they are collated into a single output file by the `GenerateApi` task.
-The `GenerateApi` task is declared in the root project's `build.gradle`:
+The `GenerateApi` task is declared in the root project's `build.gradle` file:

 ```gradle
 task generateApi(type: net.corda.plugins.GenerateApi){